santogioia-scandit/data-capture-documentation/docs/sdks/titanium/barcode-capture/configure-barcode-symbologies.md

 sidebar_position: 3
 pagination_next: null
 framework: titanium
-tags: [titanium]
 keywords:
   - titanium
 ---

 # Configure Barcode Symbologies

-In this guide you will learn how to configure a barcode based capture mode (`SDCBarcodeCapture` and `SDCBarcodeTracking`) to read the barcodes that you need it to read.
+In this guide you will learn how to configure a barcode based capture mode (`SDCBarcodeCapture` and `SDCBarcodeBatch`) to read the barcodes that you need it to read.

 ## Enable the Symbologies You Want to Read